mleegan89/kickstarter-analysis/Written_Report_Template (1).md

   Using the data given, we were able to analyze the outcomes of a fundraising campaign in relation to when that campaign launched.
 Looking at the data on the chart we are able to see that the month that had the most successful campaigns was May (111) followed by June (100).
 Similarly, the month wth the most faild campaigns was May (52) followed by July (50).
 It is interesting to note that while May had both the most successful and failed campaigns, the number of failed campaigns remained relatively consistent through all 12 months.

 - What can you conclude about the Outcomes based on Goals?
+  Based on our analyzation of the data given, it can be determined that the as fundraising goal increases the success rate decreases and failure rate increases.

 - What are some limitations of this dataset?
+None of this takes into account whether this is all recent data or data from many years ago.
+It would be more useful to track the success or failure of campagins over the last 2 years given the issues encountered with COVID.

 - What are some other possible tables and/or graphs that we could create?
+ Other graphs to look at would be success/failure rate compared to Year started and success/failure rate based on number of backers.